 Once selected for processing, candidates for academy sponsorship must take the Basic Abilities Test (BAT) available at any law enforcement academy in the State of Florida.

 Candidates can expect to hear from us by email or phone in approximately 2-4 weeks.
-Processing time for sworn positions will vary depending on the positions being processed and information in the candidate's file.
-The average time is 4-6 months.
-Some applications are placed in a pool for future openings.
+Processing time on average is 4-6 months.

 Patrol: Candidates who have already attended or are currently attending a Florida law enforcement academy may apply.